NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, one, all
+     - none, one, all
      - Which facilities are connected for the drain water heat recovery.
 Use 'none' if there is no drain water heat recovery system.
    * - ``dwhr_equal_flow``
      - false
      -
      - Boolean
-     - auto, true, false
+     - true, false
      - Whether the drain water heat recovery has equal flow.
    * - ``dwhr_efficiency``
      - false